Industry Insights

 Key Limitations:

 • Implementation takes months, not days.
-Expect 3-6 months for a full deployment with CAHPS integration.

 Best fit: Health systems with 500+ beds, dedicated CX teams, and budget for enterprise experience management.

-Patient Feedback Without the Enterprise Price Tag
+Operational Facility Feedback Without the Enterprise Price Tag

-Customer Echo gives clinics and healthcare groups HIPAA-ready feedback collection with QR codes, voice recording, AI analysis, and real-time service recovery alerts.
+Customer Echo gives clinics and healthcare groups fast operational feedback collection with QR codes, voice recording, AI analysis, and real-time service-recovery alerts.
 Set up in 5 minutes, not 5 months.
+Operational and visitor experience scope only β€” not for PHI or CAHPS.

 4. NRC Health

-NRC Health positions itself around β€œhuman understanding” in healthcare, going beyond satisfaction scores to measure trust, loyalty, and emotional connection.
+NRC Health positions itself around β€œhuman understanding” in healthcare, going beyond satisfaction scores to measure trust, loyalty, and connection.
 They are a CMS-approved CAHPS vendor with strong research capabilities.
+As with Press Ganey, they support CAHPS β€” useful if you specifically need it β€” but their core is research and clinical-experience measurement, not the operational layer of running a smooth front desk.

 Key Strengths: